eyespot-agency/eyespot-starter-strapi/README.md

 **Important notes**

-- Although Strapi comes with `sqlite` for local development, we do not use it at EMIKETIC
+- Although Strapi comes with `sqlite` for local development, we do not use it at Eyespot
 - When adding dependencies or updating them, use `yarn` and not `npm`
 - Change permissions for the local database reset script in order to easily and productivly reset projects: `chmod +x ./scripts/db-reset.sh`